Solar Storms Could Be Threat in 2013

-"The sun is waking up from a deep slumber, and in the next few years we expect to see much higher levels of solar activity," said NASA scientist Richard Fisher in a [Only registered and activated users can see links. ] .
+"The sun is waking up from a deep slumber, and in the next few years we expect to see much higher levels of solar activity," said NASA scientist Richard Fisher in a release .
 "At the same time, our technological society has developed an unprecedented sensitivity to solar storms.
 The intersection of these two issues is what we're getting together to discuss."

-The discussion at the [Only registered and activated users can see links. ] to be held on June 8 in Washington, D.C. will focus on the "next peak of solar activity expected in 2013."
+The discussion at the Space Weather Enterprise Forum 2010 to be held on June 8 in Washington, D.C. will focus on the "next peak of solar activity expected in 2013."

 The National Academy of Sciences released a report two years ago entitled "Severe Space Weather Events – Societal and Economic Impacts."
 It warned that a solar activity storm could "could cause twenty times more economic damage than Hurricane Katrina."